 Troubleshooting in the Field

-Despite proper maintenance, occasional issues can arise.
+Despite proper machine maintenance, occasional issues can arise.
 Skylift’s technical service line is available for troubleshooting while customers are in the field.
 In addition, schematics can be sent via email to go over during a field call.

 In the case of the hydraulic overload protection (HOP) reset feature, a machine ceases operation to ensure the line is not overloaded.
 While this isn’t a maintenance issue, it happens so infrequently that crews are often caught off guard and call for a refresher of the reset procedure.